RagedUnicorn/wow-classic-gearmenu/README.md

 If you still think you found an issue where GearMenu doesn't switch items as expected feel free to create an [issue](https://github.com/RagedUnicorn/wow-classic-gearmenu/issues).

+#### Why can't I switch Weapons during Combat?

+This is a limitation that Blizzard puts on addons.
+It is not currently possible to switch to an arbitrary weapon while in combat.
+It is however possible to create weaponswitch macros because it is already known from which weapon to what weapon the player wants to switch.
+While it is not ideal, to workaround this issue GearMenu puts weapons in the CombatQueue if a weaponswitch is done while the player is in combat.
+If he is not in combat the switch will happen immediately.
+This might be improved in a future release if there is a better workaround possible.

+> Note: It is also possible to switch a weapon by drag an dropping the weapon in the standard Blizzard interfaces.
+This however is in no way connected to GearMenu

+#### Why can't I create an Itemset?

+This addon does not have the intention on supporting the functionality of switching between a PVE and a PVP set (or any other set).
+Its intention is to assist the player in switching single items fast and possibly during combat.
+It does not try to be the next Outfitter addon.

 ## Development

 ### Switching between Environments